stylekit/stylekit.github.io/_posts/_temp/_2017-02-03-Carthage-nested-frameworks.md

-My notes on Carthage + nested framework <!--more-->
+My notes on Carthage and nested framework <!--more-->

 ⚠️**PRE-REQUISITES:**⚠️️ In your github repo you need to include .xcodeproj file with framework settings all setup.
 The settings should also include:
 1. Scheme is shared.